jdhitsolutions/PSWorkItem/README.md

 7  update resume             Work     7/30/2022 1:29:08 PM
 ```

-There are no commands to modify the task after it has been archived so if you want to update the name, description, or category, do so before marking it as complete.
+There are no commands to modify the task after it has been archived, so if you want to update the name, description, or category, do so before marking it as complete.

-Note that when the task is moved to the Archive table, it will most likely get a new ID.
+Note that when you move a task to the `Archive` table, it will most likely get a new ID.

 [Complete-PSWorkItem](docs/Complete-PSWorkItem.md) has an alias of `cwi`.